November 2017 (Last updated in July 2018)

 The room is spotless, and the air conditioning gives it a comfortable temperature.
 There is no minibar or fridge, which we think the hotel should provide.

 The king-size bed is comfortable with large fluffy pillows.
-The bathroom is bright, stylish, and has a shower (no bathtub).
-An improvement from past stays is that the bathroom products are now supplied by Molton Brown.
+The bathroom is bright, stylish, and has a shower (no bathtub, though).
+An improvement from past stays is that the toiletries are now supplied by Molton Brown.

 Activities for all

 The hotel offers a wide range of activities including a spa, a bowling alley, a cinema, wine tastings and cooking classes.
 There is a separate playroom for children.
 Some of the events have to be booked in advance and are only accessible to groups.

 We spent a lot of time in the spa area, especially in its indoor and outdoor spa bath.
 The spa also has many different saunas and steam baths.
 There were not that many guests when we visited the hotel on a Sunday evening in May, and we enjoyed the peacefulness and the great views of the sea from the outdoor jacuzzi.
 It is worth mentioning that Støtvig Hotel doesn’t offer spa treatments.